Tarmean/tarmean.github.io/prettyprinter.md

 longVersion a = a

 shortVersion :: Doc -> Doc
--- the short version should always be a single line: walk into nested group shortVersion (Stop a) = shortVersion a shortVersion (Alts _ flat) = flat shortVersion (Cat a) = Cat (map shortVersion a)
+-- the short version should always be a single line, so keep going shortVersion (Stop a) = shortVersion a shortVersion (Alts _ flat) = flat shortVersion (Cat a) = Cat (map shortVersion a)